What We Fund

 Strategic Program Grants support programs and services that expand and strengthen an engaged, vibrant and flourishing St. Louis Jewish community; secure the well-being and safety of individuals within the Jewish community; strengthen our connection to Israel and the Jewish People worldwide; and develop the financial and human resources, and infrastructure, needed by our community.

 Local Beneficiary Agency Investments

 Jewish Federation has 15 Partner Agencies that receive unrestricted funding each year to help support their capacity to serve the St. Louis Jewish community.

 Learn more about our Beneficiary Agencies.

-Jewish Federation of St. Louis funds the JCC Association, Hillel Foundation for Jewish Campus Life, Jewish Council for Public Affairs (JCPA), the Jewish Telegraphic Agency, American Jewish Committee, Anti-Defamation League, B’nai B’rith Youth Organization (BBYO), Israel Action Network (IAN) and Moishe House.
+Jewish Federation of St. Louis funds the JCC Association, Hillel Foundation for Jewish Campus Life, Jewish Council for Public Affairs (JCPA), the Jewish Telegraphic Agency, American Jewish Committee, Anti-Defamation League, B’nai B’rith Youth Organization (BBYO), Israel Action Network (IAN), Moishe House and JPro Network.
 Part of the submission of each of these agencies/organizations is a breakdown of how the work that they do impacts our St. Louis community.